Panhard 24: Background

 In 1955, Citroën acquired a 25 percent share of Panhard's automobile business, and over the next two years the national dealership networks of the two brands were integrated.
 This gave both Citroën and Panhard dealers the ability to offer a small car (Citroën 2CV), a medium-sized saloon (Panhard Dyna Z), and a large car range (Citroën DS).
 The integration of the sales and service networks energised sales of the Dyna Z and of its successor, the Panhard PL 17.

 More importantly for Citroën, they acquired desperately needed production capacity at Panhard's plant in the 13th arrondissement of Paris, which from then on produced Citroën 2CV Fourgonettes (light vans) alongside Panhard sedans.

 During the late 1950s, the Citroën DS range was extended downmarket with the aggressively priced Citroën ID.
 1961 saw the launch of the Citroën Ami, essentially a modernised, upmarket version of the 2CV.
-It also became clear that plugging the gap in Citroën's range with a Citroën-branded model was being mooted many years before the 1970 arrival of the Citroën GS.

 Panhard's plans to upgrade their popular PL 17 faced strong opposition from Citroën president Pierre Bercot, who objected to any new model that might intrude in any market segment where Citroën had an existing or planned presence of their own.
 This may explain why the roomy four-door PL 17 found itself replaced by a coupé design in the form of the Panhard 24.
 The Panhard design team's proposal to fit the 24 with a four-cylinder engine was also rejected in favour of the existing Panhard two-cylinder unit, for reasons of cost.

 Plans for a four-door 24 sedan and a five-door estate version, which would have made the car a more comparable replacement for the PL 17, were also stymied, even though styling models for both were built, as was a concept for a cabriolet.